 Carry-overs can make single-group skins games particularly exciting in the late stages of a round.
 Loyalties can shift from hole to hole and no one wants to get blanked.

 Skins games can be trickier if your group is larger and has a wide variety of abilities.
-Mobile scoring apps that factor in each player's stroke index can help, including our Trip Manager powered by Golf Genius, which automatically gives strokes to golfers and scores payouts.
+Mobile scoring apps that factor in each player's stroke index can help, including the Golf Genius Trip Manager, which automatically gives strokes to golfers and scores payouts.

 9-point game (3 players)

 This is the three-golfer game, in my opinion.
 Nine points are up for grabs on each hole, and whoever accrues the most points over the course of the round wins.
 You can play for a certain amount per point, or just stipulate that the bottom point-earner pays the winner a set amount.
 Points can be allocated on a given hole as follows: